mircealungu/mircea/notes/Supervision-Notes.md

 3. **Next**.
 What is the plan for the next week?
 4. **Help**.
 Do you need any help from the supervisor(s)?

-In the day before email also let me know if you don't need a meeting at all or if you need a zoom meeting:
+Also write **if you don't need a meeting at all** or if you need an **online meeting**:
 - If you do not actually need a sync meeting, that is perfectly cool for me.
 Async might be even a more efficient use of time sometimes; so let us use the time wisely.
-- Zoom meetings are equally fine for me as the ones in person, so feel free to call one any time you prefer that.
+- Online meetings are equally fine for me as the ones in person, so let's use that if you like.